Web Site Design by Rainbo Design

-Google treats query strings (ie. the stuff after the question mark) as a part of the URL in the links it follows.
-So, it sees two URLs pulling up the same content and will consider one or the other as a duplicate.
+The search engines treat query strings (ie. the stuff after the question mark) as a part of the URL in the links they index.
+So, if they see two URLs pulling up the same content they will consider one or the other as a duplicate.
 This can lead to real trouble when you change affiliate tracking systems or any other navigation aid that relied on adding a Query String to an important URL on your site.
-The solution is simple.
-See the article below.
+The solutions are simple.
+In this SEO tutorial, I'll explain how session IDs, tracking codes and other query string parameters can affect your rankings and how you can use Google's Webmaster Tools to prevent and repair the problems they can cause.

 There are a couple of ways to handle this situation, but I think the simplest is to simply let mod-rewrite re-route the request to a counting script with the information embedded in the request URL for that script.
 Then, once the script has run to completion, it can seamlessly emit the 301 redirect to the destination page.
 I'm thinking the .htaccess code would be something like: